castorini/pyserini/docs/experiments-unicoil.md

 ## Document Ranking

 To reproduce these runs directly from our pre-built indexes, see our [two-click reproduction matrix for MS MARCO V1 doc](https://castorini.github.io/pyserini/2cr/msmarco-v1-doc.html).
-The passage ranking experiments here correspond to row (3b) for pre-encoded queries, and a corresponding condition for on-the-fly query inference.
+The document ranking experiments here correspond to row (3b) for pre-encoded queries, and a corresponding condition for on-the-fly query inference (although see note below for more details).

 ### Corpus Download